Frequently Asked Questions

 Which account am I being asked to log into?

-If you are booking tickets online, you will need to log in to your B:Music account.
-This is because all of our tickets are sold through the B:Music box office.
+If you are booking tickets online for a Symphony Hall or Town Hall concert, you will need to log in to your B:Music account.
+This is because all tickets at these venues are sold through the B:Music box office.

-If you are looking to purchase a membership, tickets to a membership event, or a digital concert, you will need to log in to your CBSO account.
+If you are looking to purchase a membership, tickets to a membership event, tickets to a CBSO Centre event or a digital concert, you will need to log in to your CBSO account.

 I have access requirements, how do I book tickets?

-To book accessible tickets, you will need to be part of B:Music's Access Scheme.
+To book accessible tickets for Symphony Hall or Town Hall, you will need to be part of B:Music's Access Scheme.
 You will then be able to book tickets by calling 0121 289 6343.

 Hearing-impaired patrons can call the Box Office minicom line on 0121 644 6140.